Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Synthetic Dataset Generation

 \subsection{Visual Scenes Generation}

 \textbf{The visual components of the dataset were generated in simulation} using the MuJoCo physics engine \cite{todorov2012mujoco}.
-To bridge the visual sim-to-real gap, we implemented Domain Randomization during dataset generation. \textbf{We procedurally generated 10,000 unique tabletop scenes} featuring various geometric entities (e.g., prisms, parallelepipeds, cylinders) with randomized colors and spatial configurations.
+To bridge the visual sim-to-real gap, we implemented Domain Randomization during dataset generation~\cite{tobin2017domainrandomizationtransferringdeep}. \textbf{We procedurally generated 10,000 unique tabletop scenes} (Fig.~\ref{fig: synthetic images}) featuring various geometric entities (e.g., prisms, parallelepipeds, cylinders) with randomized colors and spatial configurations.

-As stated in Sec.~\ref{sec:sys_assumptions}, the dynamic poses of the scene objects $\left\{\xi_{O_j}\right\}_{j=1}^{M}$ are extracted for each scene and encoded as symbolic metadata used during training.
-In addition to object poses, the metadata includes auxiliary workspace poses, denoted \texttt{temp\_pose}, that can be referenced as intermediate waypoints during manipulation.
+As stated in Sec.~\ref{sec:sys_assumptions}, the poses of the scene objects $\left\{\xi_{O_j}\right\}_{j=1}^{M}$ are extracted for each scene and encoded as symbolic metadata used during training.
+In addition to object poses, the metadata includes auxiliary workspace poses, denoted \texttt{temp\_pose}, that can be referenced as intermediate waypoints during manipulation, for instance to temporarily place an object.

 The use of synthetic images is a deliberate methodological choice, supported by recent advancements in automated robotic planning.
-In particular,~\cite{adami2026real2simbasedactiveperception} demonstrated that VLMs can effectively generate executable Behavior Trees when prompted on synthetic interaction data which represents a reliable simplification of the real world scenario.
+In particular,~\cite{adami2026real2simbasedactiveperception} demonstrated that VLMs can effectively generate executable Behavior Trees when prompted on synthetic interaction data, which represents a reliable simplification of the real-world scenario.
 By leveraging 10,000 high-fidelity synthetic samples, our model learns to associate visual object features with precise spatial logic, such as the requirement for $z$-offsets, without the noise and data-collection bottleneck of real-world environments.
 This approach ensures that the resulting model is grounded in physical reality.